onkarrw/onkarrw/README.md

 In the future, I aim to learn and explore:
 - ☁️ **Azure Database or Cloud Services**
 - 🌐 **API's like REST**

-## Projects

-Check out some of my notable projects:

-### 🚗 Data Fusion: Predictive Analytics & Recommendations
-Integrated car prize prediction, sales forecasting, and movie recommendation models for actionable insights.

-### 🗣️ Voice-Controlled Automation with Google Assistant
-Designed a voice-controlled water tap system using Google Assistant, IFTTT, and Adafruit for real-time water tap control.

-### 😄 Face Detection using Haar Cascades
-A real-time face or smile detection algorithm that uses blocks or line detection features.

-### 🌐 Lead Tracker Chrome Extension
-Leads Tracker can be used to save URLs from any website.

-### 📚 Library Management System (Java)
-Used to insert, update, and delete records into the database for efficient library management.

-### 🌟 Personal Portfolio Website
-My Portfolio website built using the React framework.

-You can find more of my projects on [My Portfolio Website](https://onkarrw.github.io/cd-onkar/).

 Feel free to explore the repositories and check out the code I've worked on!